usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.2.4 Security Controls

-The CSP SHALL employ appropriately tailored security controls from the *moderate* baseline of security controls defined in [SP 800-53](#SP800-53) or equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
+The CSP SHALL employ appropriately-tailored security controls from the *moderate* baseline of security controls defined in [SP 800-53](#SP800-53) or equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
 The CSP SHALL ensure that the minimum assurance-related controls for *moderate-impact* systems or equivalent are satisfied.

 #### <a name="aal2records"></a> 4.2.5 Records Retention Policy